“But even if you should suffer for righteousness’ sake, you are blessed. “And do not be afraid of their threats, nor be troubled.”

 nor be troubled

 “Troubled” means disturbed, agitated or ruffled, stir up, disturb, unsettle, throw into confusion, shake together, frightened, terrified.
-In this passage, it means not to allow ourselves to be intimidated, confounded, agitated, disturbed, disquieted.
+This passage means not to allow ourselves to be intimidated, confounded, agitated, disturbed, disquieted.
 This is mental and spiritual agitation and confusion.
 People can trouble our minds; if we let them, we violate this command.

 Secular Greek used this term for throwing an army into confusion and disorder.
 Thus, the army enters into anarchy and confusion.
-Are you in some sort of uproar because of acute emotional distress or turbulence?
+Are you in an uproar because of acute emotional distress or turbulence?
 God does not want us to be in great mental distress – “Do not be distressed.’

 God provides a way for us not to be upset by our enemies.